 All documents must include the following:

-Licensees will be randomly audited for CME compliance.
+Licensees will be randomly audited for CME compliance, including specific pain management and cultural competency requirements outlined above.
 If selected for an audit, you will be notified by e-mail and physical mail.
 The audit notification will provide directions on how to submit your materials.

 Audited licensees have 60 days from the date on the audit notification to provide documentation of CME obtained during the audited license period.